Finland Eurovision 2026: Odds, chances & predictions for Vienna

 "Liekinheitin" by Linda Lampenius & Pete Parkkonen.
 It won UMK on February 28, 2026 with 570 points — nearly triple the runner-up — in front of a record-breaking 1.8 million viewers.

-Finland performs in Semi-Final 1 on May 12, 2026 at the Wiener Stadthalle in Vienna.
+Yes.
+Finland qualified from Semi-Final 1 on May 12, 2026 at the Wiener Stadthalle in Vienna, reportedly topping the night.
+The Grand Final is on May 16, with 25 entries.

 Can Finland still lose Eurovision 2026?